coala/teams/README.md

 Team Leader Appplication
 ------------------------

+Ever coala maintainer can apply for a team lead position of any team.
 To apply for a team lead position, you have to create an issue in this repository using the given template.

 Team Member Application
 -----------------------

+Every coala maintainer or developer can apply for membership in any team.
-To apply to any team, you just have to message the team leader in some way.
-For example via gitter, an issue in this repository or with an email.
+To apply you have to create an issue in this repository using the given template.

+__Remeber!
+Although anyone is invited to help any team, becoming a team member adds a declaration of dedication to the domain of the respective team.__

 __For more information about coala teams, see [cEP-0003](https://github.com/coala/cEPs/blob/master/cEP-0003.md).__